eamonboyle/DroneWeather-ReactNative/README.md

 - Beautiful, modern UI with dark theme

 ## TODO:
+- [ ] Create a refresh button that refreshes location & weather
 - [ ] Make forecase header row / day sticky, so you can see when scrolling
 - [ ] Fix Week view load times
 - [ ] Create some app tools